coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Graphs and iterative processing

 It's interesting to look at graphs in batch processing context, where the goal is to perform some kind of offline processing or analysis on an entire graph.
 This need often arises in machine learning applications such as recommednation engines, or in ranking systems.

+"repeating until done" cannot be expressed in plain MapReduce as it runs in a single pass over the data and some extra trickery is necessary.

+An optimisation for batch processing graphs, the _bulk synchronous parallel_ (BSP) has become popular.
+It is implemented by Apache Giraph, Spark's GraphX API, and Flink's Gelly API (_Pregel model, as Google Pregel paper popularised it).